11 plus appeals

 A27.
 Giving reasons for preferences on the CAF

 There is a space on the CAF (Common Application Form) where parents are invited to give reasons.
-The space is there because it is a requirement that parents be offered an opportunity to state their reasons for wanting a particular school.
+The space is there only because it is a legal requirement that parents be offered an opportunity to state their reasons for wanting a particular school.
+The admission authority is unlikely to read what is written there!

-Quite often parents do not bother to fill in this part of the form, which is not a problem in so far as all the admission authority can normally do, anyway, is to allocate places strictly in accordance with the published criteria.
+Quite often parents do not bother to fill in this part of the form, which is not a problem in so far as all the admission authority can normally do is to allocate places strictly in accordance with the published criteria.

 However, if there are good reasons for a preference, it is in my view worth stating them because, in the event of an appeal, there is a possibility that a copy of the CAF might be included in the case papers.
 Parents who suddenly have lots of “compelling reasons” for wanting a school place at appeal might be asked why those reasons were not quite so compelling as to merit a mention when they submitted their application.

 A28.
-Is it a good idea to submit a copy of our presentation along with other new evidence in advance of the hearing?
+Is it a good idea to provide a copy of our presentation?
+If so, should it be submitted in advance of the hearing?

-In any case, I would not normally recommend giving copies of your presentation to the panel.
+I would not normally recommend giving copies of your speech to the panel.
 It’s not necessary, and they will already be drowning in paperwork!

 A29.
 Is there any dress code for attending an appeal hearing?
 Is formal attire preferable?